Kai Lohmann

 Kai Lohmann (born 6 May 2003) is an Australian rules footballer who plays for the Brisbane Lions in the Australian Football League (AFL).

 Early life

 Originally from Maryborough, Victoria, he played junior football for the Maryborough Football Club before moving to Ballarat to play for Lake Wendouree in the Ballarat Football League and the Greater Western Victoria Rebels in the Talent League.
 He also represented Vic Country in the AFL National Under 18 Championships.
 Lohmann was selected by the Lions with pick 20 in the 2021 national draft.

 AFL career

-2022-2023: First two years
+2022–2023: Early years

 Lohmann made his debut in Round 5 of the 2022 season against Collingwood.
 Despite only playing 8 games in his first two seasons with the Lions, Lohmann signed a two-year contract extension with the team in September 2023, despite Essendon showing interest in signing him.